varya/steroids/_posts/project_configuration/2013-06-06-config-application-coffee.markdown

 ]
 {% endhighlight %}

-###Tab bar colors
+###Tab bar colors (iOS-only)

 Tab bar color settings are application-wide and cannot be changed during runtime.
-Color settings are iOS-only.
 Colors are defined as 6-character RGB hex strings with a leading #.

 {% highlight coffeescript %}
 # Sets the tint of the whole tab bar